 This research suggests that if we walk into a negotiation thinking our counterpart has little experience or not much to offer, we will interpret whatever she says or does in ways consistent with that view.
 Our expectations become self-fulfilling prophesies—often to our detriment.

 There is another potential danger to feeling like or being the expert at the bargaining table: We may have difficulty listening to information that we consider “bad news.”
-Consider that when we hear something disappointing, we face a disconnect between our prior understanding of the world and a new reality.
+Consider that when we hear something disappointing, we face the task of managing expectations between our prior understanding of the world and a new reality.
 We then feel driven to resolve this state of cognitive dissonance.
 Often, and particularly when they consider themselves to be experts, people do so by rationalizing that their prior view of the world was correct.
 People not only find ways to justify their prior choices but also often increase their investment in a failing course of action, a phenomenon called escalation of commitment.
 Experienced negotiators might choose either to ignore discouraging information or be overly optimistic that they can overcome it.

 Perhaps most insidiously of all, we often fail to recognize that we are affected by such self-justification biases.
 In our research, my colleagues Bradley Staats (University of North Carolina) and Diwas KC (Emory University) and I made some of our participants feel like experts (for instance, by asking them to solve easy trivia questions) and then presented all the participants with bad news about a prior decision they made during the study (such as an investment of resources).
 Those who had been primed to feel like experts, even though the expertise was in a different context, were more likely to stick by their bad decisions rather than make adjustments as a result of new information.